 Use a clothesbrush on the damp fabric to catch any pieces still caught in the fabric.
 For fine-waled corduroy, use a lint roller or pieces of packing tape wrapped around your hand.

 If you still have lint, place the garments back in the washer.
-Add one-half cup white distilled vinegar and run the items through the rinse cycle.
+Add one cup white distilled vinegar and run the items through the rinse cycle.
 The vinegar will help the fabric fibers relax and release the lint.
 Place the wet clothes in the dryer with a couple of microfiber cloths (the lint will stick to the microfiber cloths) and tumble until slightly damp.
-Remove from dryer and use a clothes brush or sticky lint roller from Flint to remove the remaining lint.
+Remove from dryer and use a clothes brush or sticky lint roller to remove the remaining lint.